Marius9595/kata_csv_filter_typescript/Readme.md

 - If there are more than one facture with same reference (number of facture), these are invalid
 - IVA and IGIC are mutually exclusive.
 If some facture has the two ones declared, it is a invalid facture
 - CIF and NIF are mutually exclusive.
 If some facture has the two ones declared, it is a invalid facture
-- net is the result of applying sum of gross and his corresponding tax.
+- Net is the result of applying sum of gross and his corresponding tax.
 If this is not met, it is a invalid facture

+The csv has the following headers:

+`Num_bill, Date, Gross, IVA, IGIC, Concept, CIF_client, NIF_client`
 ## Instructions
 * `npm upgrade`
 * `npm install`